daudmujib/ios-sdks/README.md

 - `companyUuid`: The UUID of the company.
 - `token`: The authentication token for the request.

+## SimpliFiEkyc SDK
+The SimpliFiEkyc SDK enables electronic Know Your Customer (eKYC) verification within your mobile applications.
+With SimpliFiEkyc, developers can easily initiate eKYC journeys, track their progress, and handle the verification results.
+This SDK streamlines the user verification process and enhances the security of your application.

+### API Reference

+#### `SFEkyc.start(for request: SFRequest, on controller: UIViewController, delegate: EkycDelegate?)`

+Starts the electronic Know Your Customer (eKYC) verification process based on the provided `SFRequest` parameters.

+- `request`: An `SFRequest` object that includes the necessary parameters for the eKYC verification.
+- `controller`: The view controller from which the eKYC verification process should be initiated.
+- `delegate`: An optional `EkycDelegate` object that acts as the delegate for the eKYC verification process.

+##### `EkycDelegate` Protocol

+The `EkycDelegate` protocol defines the methods that can be implemented by a delegate to receive eKYC verification process-related events.
+It includes the following methods:

+- `journeyStarted(journeyID: String)`: Called when the eKYC verification journey is started.
+The `journeyID` parameter represents the unique identifier for the journey.
+- `onJourneyResumed(journeyID: String)`: Called when the eKYC verification journey is resumed.
+The `journeyID` parameter represents the unique identifier for the journey.
+- `journeyCancelled()`: Called when the eKYC verification journey is cancelled.
+- `journeyFinished()`: Called when the eKYC verification journey is successfully completed.
+- `onError(error: NSError)`: Called when an error occurs during the eKYC verification process.
+The `error` parameter represents the error that occurred.

+Make sure to implement the `EkycDelegate` methods to handle the eKYC verification process events and provide appropriate actions or feedback to the users.

 ## Security Considerations

-SimpliFiCard SDK prioritizes security when handling card information.
-It implements encryption mechanisms and follows industry best practices to ensure the confidentiality and integrity of sensitive data.
-However, it is important to implement additional security measures in your application to protect user data.
+SimpliFi SDKs prioritize security when handling sensitive data, such as card information and user verification details.
+The SDKs implement encryption mechanisms and follow industry best practices to ensure the confidentiality and integrity of the data.
+However, it is essential to implement additional security measures in your application to protect user data and comply with relevant regulations.

 ## Release Notes and Versioning

-- Version 3.0.0
+- SimpliFiCard SDK, version 1.0.0
   - Initial release of SimpliFiCard SDK.
   - Added methods for showing card details, requesting physical cards, activating cards, retrieving PINs, and setting PINs.

+- SimpliFiEkyc SDK, version 1.0.0
+  - Initial release of SimpliFiEkyc SDK.
+  - Added method for initiating eKYC verification journeys.

 ## Support and Contact Information

-If you need any assistance or have questions regarding SimpliFiCard SDK, you can reach out to our support team at support@simplifipay.com.
+If you need any assistance or have questions regarding SimpliFi SDKs, you can reach out to our support team at support@simplifipay.com.